fernandoalbino/disable-bitlocker-windows11/README.md

 ## Verification

-After reboot:
+After reboot, confirm BitLocker is fully disabled:

 ```powershell
 manage-bde -status
 ```

-Expected result:
+Expected output:
 - Percentage Encrypted: `0%`
 - Protection Status: `Off`
 - No key protectors present

 ---

-## Notes for Windows 11
+## Windows 11 notes

 - TPM **can remain enabled**
 - Secure Boot is optional
-- Works on Windows Home (Device Encryption) and Pro/Enterprise
+- Works on Windows Home (Device Encryption) and Pro/Enterprise editions
+- Safe for VM migration scenarios

 ---

+## Security considerations

+This project intentionally disables disk encryption.

+If your environment requires:
+- Data-at-rest protection
+- Regulatory compliance
+- Lost-device threat mitigation

+**Do not use this script.**

+---

 ## Disclaimer

-This script disables disk encryption.
-If you require encryption for compliance or security reasons, do not use it.
+This software is provided "as is", without warranty of any kind.
+Use at your own risk.

 ---